dacodas/web-spherical-harmonics/README.md

 ### Series of textures

-- [ ] Generate sequence of textures representing an animation
+- [X] Generate sequence of textures representing an animation
-- [ ] For each animation request
+- [X] For each animation request
-  - [ ] Load the next textures from the animation
+  - [X] Load the next textures from the animation
-  - [ ] Draw
+  - [X] Draw
 - [ ] Allow toggling between the original vibrate-back-and-forth and the series of textures
+- [ ] Also animate and load normals

 ### From video